Last revised: November 14, 2022.

 - Green Lake To Chozo (also spelled Tshojo)

 Three of the seven runners ( some identified as farmers while the others were in the Bhutanese Army) finished the route in less than twelve hours.
 The others arrived long after we had gone to bed!
 The eventual winner was Sangay Wangchuk, a 36-year-old army guy.

 See here for an article from Kuensel, a Bhutanese newspaper, about the trial run.

-Note: Our version of the Snowman trek was somewhat different that this race version.
+Note: Our version of the Snowman trek differed somewhat from the ultra-marathon version.

 Kandoo, a UK travel company, offers a Gasa to Bumthang version of The Snowman Trek that comes closest to following the Ultra-marathon trail route.
 See here for the details.
 My World Expeditions trek itinerary can be accessed here.]

-With our rest day in Chozo done, it was time to switch back into trekking mode.
+After our rest day in Chozo, it was time to switch back to trekking mode.
 We were heading south into what would be the most alpine-like part of our trek and my favourite.
-It would start the very next morning with a relentless 1200-meter climb from Chozo to Sintia La, at 5200 meters our highest pass of the trek so far.
+It would start the next morning with a relentless 1200-meter climb from Chozo to Sintia La, at 5200 meters, our highest trek pass so far.